indigo423/opennms.org/user/pages/05.blog/01.twio/2016-03-28-this-week-in-opennms/item.md

 The OpenNMS Vagrant boxes have been updated to 17.1.1.

-The latest boxes are here:
+The latest boxes are here available to download on [Atlas platform](https://atlas.hashicorp.com/boxes/search?utf8=✓&sort=&provider=&q=opennms):

 * OpenNMS Horizon 17.1.1 based on CentOS 7
 * OpenNMS Horizon 17.1.1 based on Ubuntu 14.04.4 LTS